stefantasic-1990/craft-line/README.md

 ### Disclaimer

-This program is not perfect or thoroughly tested and was written by me for educational purposes.
+This program is not thoroughly tested and was written by me for educational purposes.
 In other words, I wouldn't be surprised if there are sneaky bugs I missed.
 On the other hand, I'm sure that there are things that can be improved.